karimgamaleldin/Computer_Vision_Projects/4.CatsVsDogs/README.md

 In these 6 experiments, we were able to surpass our baseline of 80% validation accuracy, reaching up to ~82%.

+### Additional Testing

+We further validated the effectiveness of our best model by testing it on a custom image.
+The model correctly classified the image, providing us with accurate results.

 ## Future Directions

 While we achieved promising results, there are several avenues for further exploration: